danielljohnson/fewdbos16/README.md

 ### Session 01

 - Basics of how the web works
-	- How does a browser render a webpage
+	- how does a browser render a webpage
-        - Browser -> DNS -> Server
+        - browser -> DNS -> Server
-        - Different types of HTTP requests
+        - different types of HTTP requests
 - Intro to web development
-    - Browser vs. server code
+    - browser vs. server code
-    - Front-end vs. Back-end development
+    - front-end vs. Back-end development
-    - What are HTML, CSS and JavaScript
+    - what are HTML, CSS and JavaScript
-    - What tools to front-end developers use
+    - what tools to front-end developers use
 - HTML code along using codepen
-    - Hello world to show how tags give meaning to content
+    - hello world to show how tags give meaning to content
     - HTML syntax
     - p, ul, ol, li, h1..h3
     - links